sorainnosia/EVIPBlocker/Readme.md

 <img src="https://user-images.githubusercontent.com/19261780/133919275-aa7ac2f9-1444-4a86-a6ba-16017da77921.png" width="300">

 When the View button is clicked in each of the connection from different tabs, the details of the connection is shown.
-It displays the File Name that initiates the connection, the arguments that is passed to it, the source/destination Port number of the connection, and the Windows Service name that initiates file (if available).
-It allows Kill of the process or Disabled the Windows Service.
+It displays the File Name that initiates the connection, the arguments that is passed to it, the source/destination Port number of the connection, and the Windows Service name that initiates the file (if available).
+It allows Kill of the process or Disabled of the Windows Service.

 ## Buttons